DanaGriff/CalenarColorCoder/README.md

     },
     ```
     **Color Options**: Lavender, Sage, Grape, Flamingo, Banana, Tangerine, Peacock, Graphite, Basil, Blueberry, Tomato
-6. the script runs periodically every x seconds. the seconds are defined in the setting ```sleep_time```.

-##Important info
-at the first run of the script you will be prompted to a web browser to give permissions to your calendar.
-none of your information will be saved anywhere.
+6. Run the script manually once, at the first run of the script you will be prompted to a web browser to give permissions to your calendar. none of your information will be saved anywhere.

 ## License
 © Dana Griff